SERVPRO of Ocala can cleanup any type of water damage from any unsuspected source.

 Drying Equipment at Work in this Water Damaged Assisted Living Facility

 When a sprinkler head broke in a hallways it really caused quite a commotion.
 Residents where forced out of their rooms and staff had to make sure everyone was safe.
 SERVPRO of Ocala was called in to act fast and get the standing water up and out (which you don't see) and start setting drying equipment as shown.
 Residents were moved out of the water damaged areas for safety.
 All were surprised in a good way just how fast and efficiently our trained SERVPRO professionals worked to get building materials in drying mode.
 In a few days the vast majority of the facility was back to normal, all thanks to over 40 years of doing this type of work and the dedicated staff at SERVPRO of Ocala.

 Large Commercial Water Damages call for Large Response Teams like SERVPRO of Ocala!

-Over the weekend is not the best time to suffer a 6000 square foot water damage, but that's what happened to one of the buildings located in the City of Ocala, FL.
-Luckily SERVPRO of Ocala is a City Approved Vendor and they rushed to the damage beginning emergency water mitigation.
+Over the weekend is not the best time to suffer a 6000 square foot water damage, but that's what happened to one of the large commercial facilities located in Ocala, FL.
+Luckily SERVPRO of Ocala is an Approved Vendor and they rushed to the damage beginning emergency water mitigation.
 Any commercial Business is greatly affected and runs the rick of permanent shut down if they cannot get fast professional service to mitigate the damage.
-Since time is so important SERVPRO of Ocala teams was on hand fast and placed over 100 Air Movers and 15 Dehumidifiers along with water extracting and drywall removal, content cleaning and manipulation.
-The crew worked non stopped to get this city building up and running again and our Goal was met in a few weeks!
+Since time is so important SERVPROof Ocala teams was on hand fast and placed over 100 Air Movers and 15 Dehumidifiers along with water extracting and drywall removal, content cleaning and manipulation.
+The crew worked non stopped to get this large building up and running again and our Goal was met in a few weeks!